Lew Hoad: Professional career: 1957–1973

 Hoad played a few one-set matches on the 1961 Professional World Series tour in January, but soon withdrew because of a broken left foot and was substituted for by first Trabert and then Sedgman.
-He finished fourth in a tour of five Soviet cities in July, behind Trabert, Buchholz, and Segura, returning to play after his broken foot had healed.
+He finished fourth in a tour of five Soviet cities in July, behind Trabert, Buchholz, and Segura, returning to play after his foot had healed.
 In late August and September, Hoad and Gonzales played a ten-match best-of-three sets tour of Britain and Ireland, with Buchholz and Davies playing the undercard matches.
 Hoad won his series against Gonzales by a score of six matches to four.
 Hoad won four of the five matches in the series which were played on grass.
 In September, Hoad lost in the first round of the French Pro to Luis Ayala.
 At the Wembley Pro, Hoad defeated Gonzales in a four-set semifinal.
 In the final against Rosewall, in the second game of the match, Hoad pulled his back while running for a backhand volley and suffered a recurrence of his old back injury, and could no longer run, losing in four sets.
 In November, Hoad won the fifth and deciding rubber for Australia against the United States in the final of the inaugural Kramer Cup (the pro equivalent of the Davis Cup) by beating Trabert in four sets.
 Trabert said afterwards: "Trying to stop Lew in that final set was like fighting a machine gun with a rubber knife".
 Robert Roy in L'Équipe ranked Hoad as the third-best player of the year.
 In July 1961 Gardnar Mulloy rated Hoad as world No. 1 ahead of Gonzales, and the favourite to win a prospective open Wimbledon.